csci1710/forge-documentation/forge-docs-book/src/getting-started/installation.md

 > - Open command palette and run `Update UserId` (alt + u on Windows, cmd + u on Mac)
 > - Enter your correct UserId into the prompt
 > - Reload VSCODE
----
+--- -->

 ## Checking your installation

 Once Racket, Forge, and Java are installed, you should confirm that everything is working properly.
-Create a textfile `test.frg` with only the contents `#lang forge/bsl` and then, from your command line, type `racket test.frg`.
+Create a text file `test.frg` with only the contents `#lang forge` and then, from your command line, type `racket test.frg`.
 If this runs without error, congratulations, Forge should now be installed!

-If you encounter any issues installing, please report them on EdStem!
+If you encounter any issues installing, please report them.
 We'll do our best to get you help as soon as possible.
+- If you're taking CSCI 1710 at Brown, a class that uses Forge, report bugs on EdStem.
+- If you don't have a course-related means of reporting bugs, please mail Tim (Tim_Nelson@brown.edu).

 ## Updating Forge

-Please remember to update using the method appropriate for your install.
+**Please remember to update using the method appropriate for your install.**

 ### If you installed via Racket's package system